jedahan/kickstarter/readme.md

-# ksr - A mini kickstarter platform for the commandline
+# ksr - commandline kickstarter

 ksr is a mini kickstarter platform for the commandline.

-You can use `ksr help` for a quick reference of all the commands, or `ksr help [command]` for more details about a particular command.
+You can use `ksr --help` for a quick reference of all the commands, or `ksr command --help` for more details about a particular command.

 ## Installation